 According to the regulations enacted by the Ministry of Manpower in Indonesia, specific qualifications and competencies of individuals – foreign workers and executives, expats, and locals – are needed in order to work in Indonesia.

 Especially for foreigners, the process of working and living Indonesia is complicated with issues pertaining to work permits, bureaucracy, Indonesian labor regulations that can change from time to time.
+This article will let you know the dark side of recruitment in Indonesia and why you should consider hiring employees through an Employer of Record service.

 Unlike many developing countries, the skill and talent gaps are real for recruitment in Indonesia.
 There is a very strong indication that skilled Indonesian professionals, mid-level and senior-level executives are highly sought after, and there is still a substantial talent shortage in the marketplace.